json-api/json-api/format/index.md

 resource of type `"posts"`.

 Each value in the `"links"` object may either be a string or an object.
-If a value is a string, that string represents a URL template that can be used to find the linked resource(s), as in the example above.
-If the value is an object, it must have either an `"href"` key, a `"type"`key, or both; the `"href"` key holds the URL template while the `"type"` key  specifies the type of the linked resource(s), which facilitates lookups of linked resource objects by the client.
+If a value is a string, that string represents a URL template.
+If the value is an object, it must have either an `"href"` key, a `"type"`key, or both; the `"href"` key holds a URL template while the `"type"` key specifies a resource type.

+For each key–value pair in the `"links"` object, the value specifies `"type"` and/or `"href"` information about all occurrences of the repeated relationship pointed to by the key.
+Specifically, if the value holds a URL template (as described above), it is specifying that the `"href"` for the linked resource(s) in a given occurrence of the repeated relationship is the result of expanding that URL template, using the resource object in which the occurrence appears as the data for the expansion.
+Similarly, if the value has a `"type"` property, it is specifying that the `"type"` of the linked resource(s) in all occcurences of the repeated relationship is the value of that property.

+NOTE: any information about a given occurrence of a relationship specified in the resource-level `"links"` object always supersedes information specified by the top-level `"links"` object in case of conflict.

 Here's another example: